melonjs/melonjs.org/src/pages/tutorial/part-3-1-modifying-the-art.md

 *I can see the new skin for my character in my web browser, and as I walk around and I can see the new outfit doing the walking animation*

+## Footnote: General art concepts
+This tutorial does not cover the basics of art itself.
+[Click here for more information about how to make art.](/tutorial/learn-about-art)

 <a href="/tutorial/part-3-2-modifying-the-level" class="next">Up Next: Modifying the level using Tiled</a>